quinnwai/data-structures-and-algorithms/README.md

  - `extractMin()`: extracts the root of the tree, fills in the proper code, and calls on heapify to maintain the minimum heap property.
  - `heapify(int where)`: recursively replaces the child node at `where` with its parent down the treee if child's value is smaller than the parent's value

+## Asymptotic Complexity
+The benefit of a minimum heap is that all functions run in a sub-linear time of &Theta;(log(n)).